Bena6/my-aws-restart-journey/README.md

 First, I use S3 to:
 - Store the website files
 - Enable static website hosting
+- Allow public read access so anyone can view the website.
+-
-- Allow public read access so anyone can view the website **Amazon S3** (Simple Storage Service) is an object storage service that offers industry-leading scalability, data availability, security, and performance.
+**Amazon S3** (Simple Storage Service) is an object storage service that offers industry-leading scalability, data availability, security, and performance.

   Steps to create an S3 bucket: